 We use Adjusted EBITDA as a performance measure to assess the ability of our assets to generate sufficient cash to pay interest costs, support indebtedness and, at the discretion of our Board of Directors, return capital to equity holders.
-We also use Adjusted EBITDA as a performance measure related to the vesting and payout of PSUs granted under our short-term incentive plan.
-We define Adjusted EBITDA as net income (loss) plus: interest expense; income taxes; depreciation, amortization and accretion expense; abandoned well costs, asset impairment and abandoned project charges; losses on the sale of assets; loss on debt modification; stock-based compensation expense; and non-recurring or unusual expenses or charges (including temporary power costs, discussed above), less any gains on sale of assets.
+We also use Adjusted EBITDA as a performance measure under our short-term incentive plan.
+We define Adjusted EBITDA as net income (loss) plus: interest expense; income taxes; depreciation, amortization and accretion expense; abandoned well costs, asset impairment and abandoned project charges; losses on the sale of assets; loss on debt modification; stock-based compensation expense; non-recurring litigation and settlement expenses; and other non-recurring or unusual expenses or charges (including temporary power costs, discussed above), less any gains on sale of assets.